 Okay, this may sound generic but hear me out for a second.
 You see it in the movies all the time and they seem to be having a blast so why not debunk the date idea yourself?
 I mean, there are tons of beautiful beaches in San Diego from Coronado to Mission Beach to Ocean Beach and even La Jolla shores.

 Set up a beach blanket, layout your favorite foods and drink, and talk the day away.
-Or walk down the beach, climb on stuff, and have fun.
+Or walk down the beautiful Pacific beaches, climb around the tide pools, and have fun.
 A date at the beach is like a blank canvas for you to romantically paint on, which is something else you can do at the beach.

 Murals of La Jolla